axelmg2000/proyectoHComputacionales/README.md

 ### Python Programs Modifications
 ### The modifications of each author where:
 -Andreina:
---cannon:Gravity change in the program --pacman:Changed the
+  -cannon:Gravity change in the program -pacman:Changed the
---snake:Controls change
+  -snake:Controls change
 =======